Bailundo (kingdom): Post-Angolan independence

 Following Angola's independence from Portugal, the kingdom would face numerous interferences from the republic's political actors.
 David Sapata, commissioner of the Bailundo municipality in the late 1970s, aided his friend Benjamin Pesela Tchongolola to become king of Bailundo.
 This was unusual, as Benjamin was not of royal lineage.
 Following the death of David in 1979, and appointment of new commissioner, Arão Chitekulu, Benjamin was removed from the throne and replaced by Manuel da Costa (Ekuikui III).
 Ekuikui also did not carry royal lineage from the throne of Bailundo, however, he was related to the kings of Luvemba.
 During the Angolan Civil War, Ekuikui was kidnapped in 1980 by UNITA rebels and taken to Jamba.
 In his place, another king of non-royal lineage was appointed in Bailundo, Augusto Kachytiopololo (Ekuikui IV), under the patronage of Arão Chiteculo.
 In the 1990s, rebels from UNITA advanced on Bailundo and Andulo and annexed the areas, leading Ekuikui IV to flee Bailundo and head towards Huambo.
 Ekuikui III at this point resumed his place on the throne.
 Ekuikui III died in 1998.
 UNITA now considered the throne to be vacant and a new king was to be chosen under the influence of UNITA.
 It was decided to look for a king that was of royal blood.
 Ultimately, Jeremias Lussati was chosen as he was descended from Utondossi, king of Bailundo in the early 1800s.
 His regnal name was Utondossi II.
 Following the end of the civil war and the return of Bailundo to the Angolan government's control, Ekuikui IV was reinstated as king of Bailundo.

 In 2003, it was reported that Ekuikui IV was considered to be the most powerful of traditional rulers in Angola.
-Former king Utondossi II returned to Bailundo sometime between 2003–2005.
+Former king Utondossi II returned to Bailundo sometime between 2003 and 2005.
 Traditional authorities were split on whether to recognise Utondossi II or Ekuikui IV as the legitimate ruler of Bailundo.
 In 2008, Utondossi was attacked and killed in the town of Lunge.

 In 2010, a statue of Ekuikui II was built in Bailundo district.